jbdalido/todo/README.md

 TODO
 ====

-# Work in progress not working yet
+# Working but it's quite inelegant for now (cli not fully integrated, display is lame), still a WIP

 **Has been made a million time, this is a personnal representation of one of the most made type of piece of software**